 What are the Causes of Low Testosterone?

 Low testosterone can be caused by dysfunction of the pituitary gland which controls the release of the luteinizing hormone (LH) which in turn regulates testosterone production in the testes.
-Low testosterone can also be caused by failure of the testes to produce adequate levels of testosterone.
+Low testosterone can also be caused by the failure of the testes to produce adequate levels of testosterone.
 One of the causes of low testosterone in some men is a condition called varicocele.
 Varicoceles high enlarged scrotal veins which can decrease the amount of testosterone produced in the testes.

 What are the Treatment Options for Hypogonadism or Low Testosterone?

-Treatment options dependent on the underlying cause of testosterone deficiency.
+Treatment options depend on the underlying cause of testosterone deficiency.
 The underlying causes lack of luteinizing hormone, hormone replacement therapy with luteinizing hormone equivalent can often effectively treat low testosterone levels.
 If prolactinoma is present, treatment of prolactinoma is the initial target of treatment.

-In men who desire fertility, testosterone replacement therapy may affect fertility potential of the testes and a carefully planned approach is necessary to prevent infertility.
+In men who desire fertility, testosterone replacement therapy may affect the fertility potential of the testes and a carefully planned approach is necessary to prevent infertility.

-Most common treatment for low testosterone is testosterone replacement therapy.
+The most common treatment for low testosterone is testosterone replacement therapy.
 Testosterone can be replaced using testosterone gel (AndroGel, Testim, AndroDerm, Axiron, Fortesta, injections and longer lasting Depo injections (AVEED) or testosterone pellets (TestoPel).
 Oral and nasal preparations off testosterone are also available.